-The easement titleholder, normally a local agricultural land trust or conservancy, or a city or county, is responsible for ensuring that the terms of the easement agreement are upheld.
-Typically, a representative of the easement titleholder visits the easement property at least once a year to verify that no uses have occurred that are specifically prohibited by the easement agreement.
+The easement holder, normally a local agricultural land trust or conservancy, or a city or county, is responsible for ensuring that the terms of the easement agreement are upheld.
+Typically, a representative of the easement holder visits the easement property at least once a year to verify that no prohibited uses have occurred.

-At the time the easement is established, a map or aerial photograph of the property is filed with the easement titleholder to document the buildings, roads and other improvements.
-This baseline information is then used annually to compare approved uses with current uses in order to verify compliance with the terms of the easement agreement.
+At the time the easement is established, a map or aerial photograph of the property is filed with the easement holder to document the buildings, roads, and other improvements.
+This baseline information is then used annually to compare approved uses with current uses to verify compliance with the terms of the easement.
 If the land's lease or ownership changes, the easement holder assures that the new lessor or owner knows the terms of the easement and that the property is being monitored.